How to Convert MBR to GPT or GPT to MBR Without Data Loss?

 Method #2: Using Disk Management Tool

-You can check which partition table your disk is using with Disk Management Tool contained within Windows.
+You can check which partition table your disk uses with the Windows Disk Management Tool.

 How to Check Partition Table: